wangyi160/bitcoin_utxo_dump/README.md

 7. node lib/index.js

-start read data from leveldb in chainstate folder, generate csv files in csv folder, it takes quite a while to finish.
-For testnet, there are about 22000000 entries at this time ( 2019.06.04 ), which will generate 200+ csv files.
+start read data from leveldb in chainstate folder, generate json files in csv folder, it takes a while to finish.
+For testnet, there are about 22000000 entries at this time ( 2019.06.04 ), which will generate 200+ json files.

+record latest block hash and get latest block height.

-8. (optional) import data into mongodb (windows only)
+8. import data into mongodb (windows only)

 modify dbimport.bat, replace db name and collection name in line 4

-    mongoimport /d {db} /c {collection} /type csv /file csv\%%G /headerline
+    mongoimport /d {db} /c {collection} /type json /file csv\%%G /jsonArray

+9. node lib/btcindex.js

+modify the block height in line 190

 ------------------------------------------------------------------------------------------------------

-Some pitfalls

-This project is basically a nodejs reimplementation from https://github.com/in3rsha/bitcoin-utxo-dump, with the exception that it drops all the entries where address cannot be resolved ( this happens when the script type is "non-standard" or "p2ms" ).
-I don't know whether such dropping is appropriate.
+Acknowledgement

+This project's offline dump tool is basically a nodejs reimplementation from https://github.com/in3rsha/bitcoin-utxo-dump.